MuskannnG/OIBSIP/Task 04/Readme.md

 ## Learning Objectives:
 Understanding of linear regression concepts.
 Practical experience in implementing a predictive model.
-Model evaluation and interpretation skills
+Model evaluation and interpretation skills.